henryJ099123/interpreters/README.md

 - optimize that I do a reverse search on the variables for the debugging.
 I could just do another list
 - fix an error I think with the `_LONG` varieties and the now-used method for global variables
     - need to do this for local variables too, as the locals depth is static
+- allow more than 256 locally scoped variables at a time